PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 You can find all the code for this chapter [here](https://github.com/PeppyDays/learn-rust-with-tests/tree/main/examples/errors).

-We learned about structs in the last section which let us capture a number of values related around a concept.
+We learned about structs in the last section, which let us capture multiple values related to a concept.

-At some point you may wish to use structs to manage state, exposing methods to let users change the state in a way that you can control.
+You may eventually want to use structs to manage state, exposing methods that let users change state in controlled ways.

-Fintech loves Rust and uhhh bitcoins?
-So let's show what an amazing banking system we can make.
+Fintech loves Rust and Bitcoin!
+Let's demonstrate the amazing banking system we can build.

-Let's make a Wallet struct which lets us deposit Bitcoin.
+Let's create a Wallet struct that lets us deposit Bitcoin.

 ## The First Requirement: Deposit Bitcoin